Skip to content

 Referee: place an item directly into a member's inventory.

-Referee commands are legal in every mode and are logged and replayed like any other.
+Referee commands are legal in every mode, terminal modes included, and are logged and replayed like any other.

 Modes